Reviewed by Eric Johnson

 - All three found other religions to join, quite strange when they were once part of God’s “restored” church.

 In other words, the witnesses are not as credible as the LDS Church leaders want people to think.
-While the movie seems to want to tell the whole story, it does fall short.
-As a result, most Mormon movie-goers will walk down the sticky floor and out of the theater with a feel-good attitude.
-For the faithful, this is a film that could boost their trust in the witnesses to the Book of Mormon.
+While the movie comes across as telling the whole story, it does fall short.
+As a result, most Mormon movie-goers will walk down the sticky floor aisle of the theater with a feel-good attitude.
+And that’s what the producer intended.
 Read between the lines and flesh out the whole story, however, and it is obvious that the story of the witnesses is not as clean cut as the producer portrayed.

 Should a Christian see the movie?
 It’s a bit over dramatic, but I recommend you should see it (even if you have to rent it).
-Consider having your LDS friends to join you and make plenty of popcorn.
-Then, after the movie, offer dessert and ask lots of questions, including maybe some of these:
+Consider having your LDS friends join you for an evening and make plenty of popcorn.
+Then, after the credits roll, offer dessert and ask lots of questions, including maybe some of these:

-- Why did the three witnesses all lose faith in Joseph Smith?
+- Why did the three witnesses all lose their confidence in Joseph Smith?

-- Why did they all join other churches after being church members?
+- Why did the witnesses all join other churches after being church members?

 - Why did they all end up rejecting the Doctrine and Covenants?